Biden’s Berlin farewell was a lot of talk and no action on Ukraine.

 AI

-Joe Biden’s last European trip as president, if it is indeed his last, was billed as the final opportunity before the upcoming U.S. Presidential election to meet with world leaders, cement long-term support of Ukraine, and work toward ending Russia’s full scale invasion launched more than two and a quarter years ago.
+Joe Biden’s last European trip as president, if it is indeed his last, was billed as the final opportunity before the upcoming U.S. to meet with world , cement long-term support of Ukraine, and work toward ending Russia’s full scale invasion launched more than two and a quarter years ago.

 “Ukraine is facing a harsh winter.”
-Biden, as quoted by the , told reporters on October 18 before the Berlin talks that we must maintain our resolve and effort.
+Biden, as quoted by the Washington Post, told on October 18 before the Berlin talks that we must maintain our resolve and effort.

 “I know that the cost is high.
 It pales in comparison with the cost of living in an aggressive world, where big states attack and bully small ones, simply because they can.